What is your message? Our experience in both corporate and political messaging can help your organization succinctly articulate your key points.

 Our firm will help craft your message, hone it for the right audience, amplify it with allies, and protect it with a rapid response.
 There’s no time to waste putting on your shoes!

 We also helped a large coalition register public opposition to a well-intentioned, but misguided, soda ban on behalf of the movie theatre trade association.
 These efforts emphasized the arbitrary nature of the proposal, the dangerous precedent it sets, and its sometimes ridiculous nature.
 Ultimately, we defeated the soda ban proposal, which State Supreme Court Justice Tingling declared "arbitrary and capricious".
 Justice Tingling ruled that the soda ban was unconstitutional because it violated the separation of powers doctrine.
 The Mayor refuted this ruling, and the City appealed that decision, which could have implications for future efforts.
-The City lost the appeal of the State Supreme Court decision, but vowed to further pursue their appeal to the state's highest court.
+The City lost the appeal of the State Supreme Court decision, and lost their appeal to the state's highest court.

 TV coverage after the State Supreme Court decision is available from Fox Business News below: